Battle of Thymbra

-The Battle of Thymbra was the decisive battle in the war between Croesus of the Lydian Kingdom and Cyrus the Great of the Achaemenid Empire.
+The Battle of Thymbra was the decisive battle in the war between Croesus of the Lydian Kingdom and Cyrus II of the Achaemenid Empire.
 Cyrus, after he had pursued Croesus into Lydia after the drawn Battle of Pteria, met the remnants of Croesus' partially disbanded army in battle on the plain north of Sardis in December 547 BC.
 Croesus' army was about twice as large and had been reinforced with many new men, but Cyrus still utterly defeated it.
 That proved to be decisive, and after the 14-day Siege of Sardis, the city and possibly its king fell, and Lydia was conquered by the Persians.

 Background

 Cyrus conquered the Kingdom of Media in 550 BC, which created conflict with the neighboring Lydian Kingdom.
 Cyrus planned to catch the Lydian king unprepared for battle, but at Thymbra, Croesus had more than twice as many men as Cyrus.
 The Lydians marched out to meet Cyrus and quickly armed all the reserves there before their allies could arrive, which they never did.
 According to Xenophon, Cyrus had 196,000 men in total, which was composed of 31,000 to 70,000 Persians.
 That consisted of 20,000 infantry, which may have included archers and slingers; 10,000 elite infantry/ cavalry, which may have been the Persian Immortals; and 20,000 peltasts and 20,000 pikemen.
 All except the archers and slingers are known to have carried small to large shields.
 The others were 42,000 Arabians; Armenians; and Medians, which amounted to 126,000 infantry.
 There were also 300 camel cavalry, 300 chariots, and 5-6 siege towers, which were known to hold 20 men each.
 It all amounted to more than 1,000 men, partly because there was one citizen, and one soldier on each chariot.

 Xenophon tells us that Croesus had an army of 420,000 men, which was composed of 60,000 Babylonians, Lydians, and Phrygians, also Cappadocians, plus nations of the Hellespont.
 This amounted to 300,000 men which included 60,000 cavalries.
 There were also 120,000 Egyptians, plus 300 chariots, which may have been at least 500 men.
 The numbers of the battle given by Xenophon, even if untrue, are considered within the realm of possibility, but less than half may have engaged in the actual battle.